EthxnDev/Autumn/README.md

 - Anti-Illegals
 - Customizable join messages
 - Customizable quit messages
-- Option to force a players gamemode when they leave the server
+- Force a players gamemode when they leave the server (optional)
-- Forcibly deop a player that was op when they leave the server
+- Forcibly deop a player that was op when they leave the server (optional)

 ## Commands